-1. Weekly Response Paper (due every Sunday):
+1. Weekly Response Paper (due every Monday):

 - a.
 Personal experiments: Every other week, you will choose an idea from the class or the books, and then test it out in your personal life, studies, or work environment.
 The intention is for you to actually apply the concepts you are learning.
 After you actively experiment with your idea, you'll write a paper including: 1) the idea you tested; 2) the actions you took; 3) the results you got; 4) your analysis of the results; 5) conclusions/implications.
-Paper should be 2 full pages typed, double-spaced.
-Due on turnitin.com only. - b.
-Reading responses: On the alternate weeks, you will write up a response to the assigned readings, addressing every chapter.
+Paper should be at least 2 full pages typed, double-spaced.
+Due on turnitin.com - b.
+Reading responses: On the alternate weeks, you will write up a response to the assigned readings.
+Most weeks you will have some choice of chapters to read.
 Include your answers to these questions: 1) what are the most important or meaningful ideas from each chapter?
 2) How can you relate to these ideas?
 Include chapter headings in your response papers, but do not waste space.
-Paper should be 3 full pages typed, double-spaced.
-Due on turnitin.com only.
+Paper should be at least 2 full pages typed, double-spaced.
+Due on turnitin.com